CurveDocs/curve-resources/docs/crvusd/loan-management.md

   <canvas id="loanChart4"></canvas>
 </div>

-This user starts with 105550 crvUSD debt, but slowly over time continually adds collateral and borrows more debt.
+This user starts with 105k crvUSD debt, but slowly over time adds collateral and borrows more debt.
 Ending with 219 sfrxETH collateral and 298k crvUSD debt.
-They continually actively managed to stay out of soft-liquidation, and spend 0.56 ETH of fees on 32 transactions over this 2 month period.
+They actively managed to stay out of soft-liquidation, and spend 0.56 ETH of fees on 32 transactions over this 2 month period.
 The only fees they incurred were from borrowing interest and Ethereum transactions fees.

 **This loan LTV is possible in other systems, but soft-liquidations aren't.
 Soft-liquidations reassure the user that they are protected from sudden price drops**.